maateen/bazarr-subsource/README.md

 **Episode subtitles not found**
 - Episodes are searched using multiple patterns (S01E01, episode title, scene name)
-- SubSource has limited TV show coverage compared to movies
+- SubSource has limited TV series coverage compared to movies
 - Check if the series name matches exactly in both Bazarr and SubSource
 - Some episodes may not have subtitles available on SubSource